Saint Vincent and the Grenadines Company Formation

 It should be noted that the law exempts St. Vincent offshore companies from taxation in different ways.
 Territorial taxation is applicable to the Business Company, while the Limited Liability Company is exempt from all taxes by statute.
 Territorial taxation means that BCs are subject to corporate tax on income derived within the island’s territory (if any).
 There is a common misconception in public sources that BCs are subject to income taxes on worldwide income.
 It should be noted that under the Income Tax (Amendment) Act, 2020, BC profits are only taxable if they are derived in the territory of St. Vincent and the Grenadines.

-No VAT is applicable to a St. Vincent offshore company.
+No VAT applies to a St. Vincent offshore company.

 The official currency of St. Vincent and the Grenadines is the East Caribbean dollar (XCD).